Stoicism is a philosophical tradition with roots in Greek and Roman antiquity. Its founder was Zeno (3rd century B.C.).

 Daily Stoic is hosted by Ryan Holiday.
 This is a popular site that includes introductory literature on Stoicism.

 There are daily emails sent to subscribers, with Stoic lessons and exercises inspired by Epictetus, Marcus Aurelias, Seneca, and others.
-It hosts frequent podcasts (about every 1 – 3 days), with Stoic proponent Ryan Holiday and various writers, athletes, television personalities, and experts.
+It hosts frequent podcasts (about every one to three days), with Stoic proponent Ryan Holiday and various writers, athletes, television personalities, and experts.
 These podcasts focus on applying Stoicism to life’s challenges.